-Genital Herpes is a common sexually transmitted disease (STD) that can be gotten by any sexually active person.
+Genital Herpes is a common sexually transmitted disease (STD) that any sexually active person can get.

-Usually, the herpes virus causes sores that appear on the vaginal area, and/or the anus.
+Usually, the herpes virus causes sores that appear in the vaginal area, and/or the anus.

-Herpes can only be suppressed but it never goes away.
+Herpes can only be suppressed, but it never go away.